-Five in Five is a is a customisable mini workout to help you move in whatever way works for you.
-Simply pick five individual exercises from the exercise library, and do each for one minute at a time.
-Whether you want to boost your energy, unwind, or just have a bit of fun, you can find a combo to suit you.
+Five in Five is a customisable mini workout to help us move in whatever way works for you.
+Pick 5 individual exercises from the exercise library, and do each for one minute at a time.
+Whether we want to boost energy, unwind, or have a bit of fun, there's a combo to suit everyone.

 Our Get Active page contains more resources and information to help you get active in your own way.

 Find support locally